ihsn/SDCPractice/_build/html/_sources/anon_methods.rst.txt

 suppressions in the variables with high importance might be inevitable to achieve the required level of :math:`k`-anonymity.

-In Example 5.7, local suppression is applied to achieve the :math:`k`-anonymity threshold of 5 on the quasi-identifiers “gender”, “region”, “religion”, “age” and “ethnicity” [#foot39]_.
+In :numref:`code57`, local suppression is applied to achieve the :math:`k`-anonymity threshold of 5 on the quasi-identifiers “gender”, “region”, “religion”, “age” and “ethnicity” [#foot39]_.
 Without ranking the importance of the variables, the value of the